 Looking for encouragement?
 Inspiration?
 Networking opportunities?
-This Dallas-based group is for you.
-This group covers all kinds of topics including beauty, health, finance, time management and more.
+This Dallas-based Meetup group is for you.
+This group covers all kinds of topics including beauty, health, finance, and time management.

-This group primarily serves moms residing in Rockwall and the surrounding cities, such as Rowlett, Garland, Forney, Wylie, Sachse, Fate and Royse City.
-While the majority of moms in the groups at stay-at-home moms, there are members who work part time as well.
-This group hosts playdates, family outings and more.
+This Meetup group primarily serves moms residing in Rockwall and surrounding cities and hosts playdates and family outings.
+While the majority of moms in the groups at stay-at-home moms, there are members who work part-time as well.

 Mocha Moms is a support group for moms of color that provides play dates and hosts family and couples activities as well.
 Moms who are interested can attend two meetings for free before deciding to join.
 For membership inquiries email email@example.com.

 This Facebook group organizes social events for moms with children of all ages in and around Wylie.
 Email firstname.lastname@example.org for more information.

 If no one can understand a mother like a fellow mother, the same principle certainly holds true for parents of multiples.
 Multiples of America specializes in connecting multiple-birth families through local member organizations.
 These local clubs offer children’s socials, mom’s retreats, support services and shared resources for parents of twins, triplets and quads.

 Meetings normally take place every third Tuesday of the month (except December).
 Email email@example.com for membership inquiries.

 Lake Cities Mothers of Multiples